clokerul/clokerul/README.md

 - 👋 Hi, I’m George Lazureanu
 - 👀 I’m interested in Programming, Learning, Reading, Laughing and Driving
-- 🌱 I’m currently learning React, taking a great course from epicreact
+- 🌱 I’m currently trying to improve myself
 - 📫 How to reach me: lazureanugeorge@yahoo.com or +40770346593

 <!---